Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Concepts.rst

    * This protocol can be very fast, as there are no delays needed between packets.
    * Either side can abort the session if there's an issue.
    * Multiple sessions can be on-going at once, as long as they are to different destinations.
+   * There is some overhead, as each protocol session requires a "Request to Send", a "Clear to Send" message, and an "End of Message Acknowledgement".
+If you want to send 9 bytes of information (as an example) this creates a lot overhead relative to your payload size, so try to keep messages to 8 bytes where possible.

 * Extended Transport Protocol (ETP)

    * Used for sending more than 1785 bytes, but less than or equal to 117440505 bytes.
-   * Does not support broadcasts of any length - must be destination specific.
+   * Does not support broadcasts of any length - all messages must be destination specific.
-   * This protocol supports the most data of any ISOBUS transport protocols.
+   * This protocol supports the most data of any of the ISOBUS transport protocols.
    * Can be very, very, very slow (many minutes) depending on the amount of data transferred, but there are no delays between messages, so the delay mostly comes from the number of bytes you need to send overall.
+   * ETP has similar overhead to transport protocol.
+Additional handshake messages are used to control the data flow while the session is active.

-The CAN stack library will take care of choosing which protocol to use automatically!
+The ISOBUS++ library will take care of choosing which protocol to use automatically!

 Now that you understand these concepts, if you've done the other :doc:`tutorials <Tutorials>`, check out the :doc:`Transport Layer Tutorial <Tutorials/Transport Layer>` and `example <https://github.com/ad3154/ISO11783-CAN-Stack/tree/main/examples/transport_layer>`_.